tmpvar/tmpvar.com/content/articles/linear-interpolation/index.md

 ## Bilinear Interpolation (2D)

-Biliear interpolation can be computed by performing three 1D interpolations over:
+Bilinear interpolation can be computed by performing three 1D interpolations over:

 - the bottom corners
 - the top corners